Provide E-money services such as e-wallets and cards to 512 million consumers across Europe.

 - The management body of the electronic money institution must be of good repute and possess the relevant qualifications and experience to perform their duties.

-As part of an Electronic Money Institution (e-money) license application, you will be required to provide the following information as part of your application:
+As part of an e-money (electronic money institution) licence application in Lithuania, you will be required to provide the following information as part of your application:

 - company identification details